becky82/mteh/README.md

 ## Summary

-The MteH corpus is built to minimize “missing” characters; any characters not included are extremely rare or niche.
+The MteH corpus is built to minimize "missing" characters; any characters not included are extremely rare or niche.
 The initial version (v0.1.1) merges the following corpora:

 <div align="center">